ton-blockchain/docs/README.md

 View the local preview at `http://localhost:3000`.
 Starting a local preview at least once is required for regenerating the `.source/` folder, contents of which is used in certain files in the `src/` directory.

 > \[!IMPORTANT]
-> Around 10 GiB of free RAM space is needed for local previews and builds to run.
+> Around 9 GiB of free RAM space is needed for local previews and around 12 GiB for builds.

 ### Spell checks